-Inside the box you can see a silver metal material.
+Inside the box you can see a silver reflective material.
 This is always the first thing to start breaking down in these boxes.
 It will start to flake or stick to itself when folded up.
-The cheaper soft boxes will do this much faster than the ones that costs more money.
+The cheaper soft boxes will do this much faster than the ones that cost more money.

 There’s a few ways to work with this light.
 I’m going to show you the easiest and most common way to use it; as a side light for an overhead shot.

 Notice my light is not 100% on the side, meaning it’s not directly to the left of the tangerines.
 If you were to look at my set from overhead as a clock, the light would be at about 10:00.
 So the light is coming from the upper left corner in my picture.

 I didn’t want my shadows to go straight across my set directly to the right.
 I wanted my shadows at an angle, so I moved my light up and to the left until I liked where the shadows fell.
 I also angled the light head down a bit towards the food.